tfgrahame/nitro-python/README.md

 # nitro-python
-Python Library for accessing Nitro.
+Some functions for extracting data from Nitro